Agriculture in Austria: Production Value

-In addition to smaller productions of other agricultural products.

 Government role

-In Austria, as in most other eastern countries, the government has played an important role in agriculture since the end of War World II.
+In Austria, as in most other eastern countries, the government has played an important role in agriculture since the end of World War II.
 The government has concentrated on mitigating social, regional, economic, and even environmental consequences of the sector's decline, as well as delaying the decline itself.

 Agricultural policy has been carried out with different objectives and with different laws and policies depending on the times. at the early post-war years, the most important objectives were survival and self-sufficiency.
 As a poor country, Austria needed to be able to feed itself if its population was to survive.

 By the 1950s, however, the policy was changing to a more global perspective, while keeping intact the traditional farm economy.
 The government wanted to protect domestic production, stabilize agricultural markets, protect farmers' incomes, and improve the sector's ability to compete in Austria and abroad.
 Increasingly, the government began to believe in the importance of maintaining rural society as an objective in its own right, for social reasons, and to protect the environment and encourage tourism.
 Because of these aims, agricultural policy, more than any other economic policy, reflects a mixture of economic and noneconomic objectives and concerns.
 The principal aim, however, is to preserve the existing number of farms as much as possible.

 Within the structure of the social partnership, various organizations work to maintain farm incomes and thus farm existence, among them the Grain Board, the Dairy Board, and the Livestock and Meat Commission.
 These organizations set basic support prices, taking into account domestic costs and local supply and demand, with only weak linkages to world market prices.